-Even after the end of World War II in 1945, homosexuals continued to be persecuted due to § 129 lb, which was still in force.
-In the mid-1950s, the intensity of persecution reached Nazi levels.
+1945, homosexuals continued to be persecuted due to § 129 lb, which was still in force.
+In the mid-1950s. the intensity of persecution reached Nazi levels.
 The so-called total ban was lifted in Austria in 1971, one of the last countries in Europe to do so.
-Consequently four new queer-hostile and discriminatory paragraphs were
+Consequently four new queer-hostile situation worsened: during the National and discriminatory paragraphs were passed, which required further activist struggle.